Scouting for Growth

 Listen Later

+In this episode of the Scouting for Growth podcast, Sabine VdL talks to Mike Minett, CEO or Chief Ideas Guy at Portabl.
+Portable is a platform and community that provides insurance, benefits, and savings products for freelance and self-employed professionals.
 In this podcast, Mike and Sabine cover: Why Mike decided to move from consulting to building an InsurTech focused on the future of work, what Portabl’s focus and core proposition are, what is required to build a gig economy-focused startup, and a little bit of ESG and the Future of Tech.

 KEY TAKEAWAYS

 • We want to create a portable structure that wraps around the individual and follows them with whatever they’ve got going on, whatever pieces of work they might have on the go, for whichever client they might have on the books, and ultimately, across any geographies that they might be traveling to and working through.
-The old model is no longer fit for the way people are choosing to live and work.
+The old model no longer fits the way people are choosing to live and work.

-BEST MOMENTS
+• BEST MOMENTS

 ‘The fear of startups and the whole concept is that you need to be doing more faster and you’re constantly watching the clock.’

-‘As an independent, it’s precarious, if you lose your health.
+‘As an independent, it’s precarious if you lose your health.
 Your health impacts your ability to earn.
 And if you lose your ability to earn, this also impacts your health.
-We really concentrate on the health and wellbeing piece by trying to keep our members happy, healthy, and productive.’
+We really concentrate on the health and well-being piece by trying to keep our members happy, healthy, and productive.’

 ABOUT THE GUEST

+Mike Minett is the CEO and founder of PORTABL. co, an all-in-one, data-driven platform providing portable insurance, benefits, and savings products to the world's freelancers and gig economies – nicely wrapped up in a single monthly membership bundle.
+PORTABL.co does the heavy lifting for these new and typically underserved markets, saving members’ time, money, and stress with easy-to-understand and use risk and financial products.
 Mike is no stranger to disrupting the market with unique perspectives on the twenty-first-century workplace – driven by a rich understanding of the impact of demographics.
 After a 20-year consulting and management career across fintech, insurance, and risk management for global investment banks, Mike launched The Positive Ageing Company, a SaaS-based data business focused on addressing the challenges and opportunities of the global aging workforce.
 That start-up was acquired by MMC Inc. (Mercer) in 2016.

-Portabl has built the world’s smartest platform and community providing flexible financial wellbeing, health benefits, and insurance products to the 50% of the workforce living and working as part of gig-based economies.
+PORTABL.co is empowering the world's independent workforce and the future of work.
+Portabl has built the world’s smartest platform and community, providing flexible financial wellbeing, health benefits, and insurance products to the 50% of the workforce living and working in gig-based economies.

 At its heart is our proprietary FRISC Score – set to challenge traditional underwriting and credit scoring of independent workers.
+Never has our mission to better serve and support the world’s independent workforce been more important and relevant.

 ABOUT THE HOST